Divers aim to reach capsized vessel in search for survivors - WTMJ

 By STACEY PLAISANCE, KEVIN McGILL and JEFF MARTIN

 PORT FOURCHON, La.
-(AP) — With 12 people still missing from a capsized oil industry vessel, Coast Guard divers waited for a break in stormy weather Thursday that would allow them to reach the hull and search for survivors.
+(AP) — Families anxiously awaited news of the 12 people missing from a capsized oil industry vessel Thursday while stormy weather delayed divers from reaching the ship to search for survivors.

 “There is the potential they are still there, but we don’t know,” Lally said early Thursday.
 “We’re still searching for 12 people because there are 12 still missing.”

-The Coast Guard expects the divers to make it to the vessel today, but the safety of the rescuers is also a factor, he said.
+The Coast Guard expects the divers to make it to the vessel Thursday but wants to make sure the rescuers won’t need rescuing themselves, he said.

 “With something like this, that is a vessel that is capsized with the potential of people trapped inside, there are a lot of dynamic aspects we have to look at,” Lally said.

-Six people from the Seacor Power were rescued alive and one person’s body was recovered from the water Wednesday as searchers scanned an area larger than the state of Rhode Island.
+Six people from the Seacor Power were rescued alive and one person’s body was recovered from the Gulf of Mexico as searchers scanned an area larger than the state of Rhode Island.
+The Lafourche Parish Coroner’s Office identified the person found dead as David Ledet, 63, of Thibodaux.

 Part of the overturned ship’s hull and one of its legs were still visible, leaving most of the bulky vessel underwater, in an area 50 to 55 feet (15 to 17 meters) deep, according to the Coast Guard.
 Also called a jackup rig, it has three long legs designed to reach the sea floor and lift it out of water as an offshore platform.